shayashi1225/ibmmq-tomcat-camel/README.md

 ![get-bonjour-200.png](images/get-bonjour-200.png)

-Srop QMGR1 pod/container during the test run.
+Stop QMGR1 pod/container during the test run.
 The correct number of messages should still be delivered / processed - you can checkl the counts at the end of the test run (remember to start qmgr1 again so you can count what was delivered).
 ```
 docker-compose stop qmgr1
 ```